 An individual may be convicted of continuous or ongoing family violence if they are believed to have engaged in two domestic assaults within one year.
 Note that someone may be convicted for ongoing family violence, regardless of whether they were arrested or convicted for the two prior alleged instances of wrongdoing.
 In other words, police can come out and talk to an alleged domestic violence victim and if the victim says the abuse has occurred before, the accused can be arrested for and charged with a felony.
 Hiring a Fort Worth attorney experienced in domestic violence is crucial if you are accused of ongoing or continuous family violence.

 Aggravated domestic assault of a family member is the aggravated assault of an individual who the alleged offender is currently dating or previously dated, someone in their family, or their spouse.
 An aggravated assault on its own would be a second degree felony.
 Add the family member/household member enhancement on top and you’re suddenly looking at a first degree felony and up to life in prison for a first-time offense.

 Under Texas Penal Code Section 22.02, aggravated assault is defined as intentionally, knowingly or recklessly causing someone to suffer serious bodily injury or engaging in the assault or threatening to while displaying or using a deadly weapon.

-Domestic assault (non-aggravated) involves the assault of a present or former dating partner, someone in the accused’s household, or someone in the family.
+Domestic assault (non-aggravated) or assault of a family member involves the assault of a present or former dating partner, someone in the accused’s household, or someone in the family.
 The person must have intentionally or knowingly injured someone, engaged in objectionable physical contact with someone, or placed someone in threat of impending injury for the behavior to constitute assault.
 The threshold for an “assault” in Texas is simply that the contact caused pain.